Generation Z is the demographic group succeeding Millennials and preceding generation Alpha.

 Well, we’re seeing a real shift in values for this demographic group.
 Gen Zers crave authenticity and purpose.
 They are looking to engage with companies who align with their own values, have a real mission, and are trying to do good in today’s society.

-So how does this impact their shopping habits and how can brands adapt to this new demographic?
-In this article, we take a look at Gen Z’s expectations and behavior, and find out how this new generation is shaping the future of shopping.
+So how does this impact their shopping habits and how can brands adapt to this new demographic, especially during the holiday season?

 Looking at Gen Z’s shopping habits